 This course is designed to allow students to choose one specific area of welding and fabrication to focus on and receive intensive training.
 The student will apply skills acquired in prior courses to complete.
-Credit hour determined on a contact hour basis.
-Repeatable three times as topics change up to a maximum of twelve credit hours.
+1 hour of Lecture/discussion per week.
+2 hours of lab per week.